vgorbic1/Tutorials/Java/Servlets/design-patterns.md

 Although the Model 1 pattern is sometimes adequate for applications that have limited processing requirements, this pattern is not recommended for most applications.

+#### Model 2 (MVC) Pattern
+This pattern separates the code for the application into three layers: the model, the view, and the controller.
+As a result, this pattern is also known as the Model-View-Controller pattern (MVC pattern).
+This pattern works better than the Model 1 pattern whenever the processing requirements are substantial.

+In the MVC pattern, the model defines the business layer of the application.
+This layer is usually implemented by JavaBeans.
+This type of class defines the data for the business objects and provides the methods that do the business processing.

+The view defines the presentation layer of the application.
+Since it's cumbersome to use a servlet to send HTML to a browser, an MVC application uses HTML documents or JSPs to present the view to the browser.

+The controller manages the flow of the application, and this work is done by one or more servlets.
+To start, a servlet usually reads any parameters that are available from the request.
+Then, if necessary, the servlet updates the model and saves it to the data store.
+Finally, the servlet forwards the updated model to one of several possible JSPs for presentation.

+Most applications need to map the data in the model to a data store.
+But the JavaBeans usually don't provide the methods for storing their own data.
+Instead, data access classes like the UserDB class provide those methods.
+That separates the business logic from the data access operations.